Conditional flow matching for physics-constrained inverse problems with finite training data

 To demonstrate that this phenomenon occurs for all values of $Y$, we consider 100 different values of $Y$ sampled uniformly in the range $[-1, 1]$.
 For each value of $Y$, we used the velocity network (trained for a fixed number of iterations) and evaluate the samples generated by the conditional flow matching algorithm.
 In \Cref{fig:conditional_memorization_posterior}, we plot the mean and the one-standard-deviation interval of these samples as functions of $Y$.
 We clearly observe that as the number of training iterations increases, the standard deviation decreases for all values of $Y$, thereby validating the analysis in Section~\ref{sec: zero variance}.
 We also observe that, as expected, increasing overtraining leads to a more complex (and incorrect) functional dependence of $\mathbb{E}[X \mid Y]$ on $Y$.

-In summary, these results validate the analysis presented earlier in this section.
-They also suggest that a practical strategy to avoid degeneracy associated with finite data (or overtraining) is to stop training the velocity network once the test loss ceases to decrease.
-We adopt this the strategy when training the velocity network for all problems considered in the following section.
+We further investigate the effects of increasing the capacity of the velocity network and the amount of training data (albeit still limited) on the performance of conditional flow matching in \ref{app:finite-data}.
+In summary, the results above and in \ref{app:finite-data} validate the analysis presented earlier in this section.
+They also suggest that a practical strategy to avoid degeneracy associated with finite data (or to avoid overtraining) is to stop training the velocity network once the test loss ceases to decrease.
+We adopt this strategy when training the velocity network for all problems considered in the following section.